Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 Saving money on an uneven income requires diligence

 As a writer, often self-employed, Gabler received his income in uneven streams, much like a cyclical business.
-At certain times in his career, he'd work for months with little money coming in, then get a huge paycheck once every few years when a book was published.
-As result, it was difficult (I imagine) to follow general rules of thumb like save 10% of your income each month.
+At certain times in his career, he’d work for months with little money coming in, then get a huge paycheck once every few years when a book was published.
+As result, it was difficult (I imagine) to follow general rules of thumb like saving 10% of your income each month.